 From 2008 to 2010 he turned around Spine Vision, a developer and manufacturer of spinal implants, as its CEO.

 In 2009 Gerard cofounded MD Start, a European incubator for innovative MedTech companies, which created 8 companies.
 The idea was, he said, “to bridge this gap from the idea of the inventor to possible financing by VCs.”

 Gérard is an engineer from E.C.E.
 Paris.
-He is chairman of EOS Imaging, chairman of CorWave, and sits on the Board of Directors of LimFlow, Pixium Vision and Ablacare.
+He is Executive Chairman of MD Start II, Chairman of CorWave, Chairman of Moon Surgical, Chairman of HEPTA Medical and sits on the Board of Directors of LimFlow, Pixium Vision and Altamir.